fingon/sssmemvault/README.md

 5. Decrypt the received fragments using the client's private key.
 6. Combine the decrypted fragments to reconstruct the original secret.
 7. Print the reconstructed secret to standard output.

-# TODO #

-- Make first release once all known TODOs are done

-- Make sure this actually works for real (in my homelab)